Where to Drink Wine in Every Northern Virginia County

 Cheesetique

-This adorable cheese shop in Del Ray (with a second location in Arlington) offers brunch, lunch, and dinner as well as tasting events and live music.
-2411 Mt.
-Vernon Ave., Alexandria
+This adorable cheese shop in Del Ray offers brunch, lunch, and dinner as well as tasting events and live music.
+2411 Mount Vernon Ave., Alexandria

 Grape and Bean

-With two storefronts — in Old Town and Del Ray — Grape and Bean is a gathering place for interesting wines, craft beer, and an ample menu.
-And for the connoisseur, enroll in one of their wine classes.
+With two storefronts — in Old Town and Rosemont — Grape and Bean is a gathering place for interesting wines, craft beer, and an ample menu.
+And for the connoisseur, enroll in one of the wine classes.
 118 S. Royal St., Alexandria; 2 E. Walnut St., Alexandria

 La Fromagerie

-As cheese naturally goes well with wine, these dairy experts also offer more than 20 wines by the glass or bottle.
-Try a locally sourced meal while you’re there, like hanger steak or bok choy Caesar salad.
+Cheese naturally goes well with wine and these dairy experts offer more than 20 wines by the glass or bottle.
+Try a locally sourced meal while you’re there.
 1222 King St., Alexandria

 Sonoma Cellar

-This wine bar is a more recent addition to Alexandria nightlife, with ample indoor and outdoor seating, a full menu, and extra-curriculars like live music, book clubs, and a wine club.
+This wine bar is a more recent addition to Alexandria nightlife, with ample indoor and outdoor seating, a full menu, and extracurriculars like live music and a wine club.
 207 King St., Alexandria

 Dolce Vita Cicchetti Wine Bar

-“Cicchetti” is Italian for small plates, which makes sense considering their wine bar menu features pizza, flatbreads, tasting plates, and classic Italian items like Caprese salad.
+“Cicchetti” is Italian for small plates, and this wine bar offers a wide selection of them, such as pizza, flatbreads, tasting plates, and classic Italian items like mozzarella Caprese salad.
 10824 Fairfax Blvd., Fairfax

 Hamrock’s Restaurant